joshuahwfwEE/HLS_ATP/README.md

    3b'110 => 3b'101 => 3b'011 => 3b'110  //(6=>5=>3=>6) consistently while be given a constant 3b'110
    3b'110 is the first given data to input led_i in top.v

-we can configuration 2 block level protocol(which is used for determine the control method in top):
+we can configuration 2 block level protocol(which is used for determine the control method in top level):

 ap_ctrl_hs mode:
    block-level-protocol: ap_ctrl_hs